elledove/myfirstproject/README.md

 Once installed, to run the program you will type  'bin/my-first-project'.

+The program will help animal lovers in Ventura County find shelters in the area based on a species choice.
+(Cat or Dog) Once the user selects which specices they will be presented with a choice of animal shelters numbered 1 - 20.
+After the user makes a choice, they will be shown the address & phone nummber  of the animal shelter they selected.

 #create despriptions on what the app does and the steps to install.